rapid7/metasploit-framework/documentation/modules/post/windows/recon/wql_query.md

    Name       Current Setting  Required  Description
    ----       ---------------  --------  -----------
-   MODULE     OSVERSION        no        Module query to run NAMESPACE                   no        Namespace to run the WQL query against RHOST      localhost        yes       Target address range SESSION                     yes       The session to run this module on.
+   ACTION     OSVERSION        no        Action query to run NAMESPACE                   no        Namespace to run the WQL query against RHOST      localhost        yes       Target address range SESSION                     yes       The session to run this module on.